TheOdd/gradespeed-hisd/README.md

   The callback function takes two arguments:
   - `err` - If an error occurs when executing the function, then the error will be returned here.
 Otherwise, it will be `null`.

   - `body` - If the call succeeds then this will be a **string of raw HTML** that was scraped from the GradeBook page.
 If the call was unsuccessful and encountered an error, then the value will be `null`.
-In order to properly handle the HTML code and work with it, you'll likely need to parse it with something like `cheerio`.
+In order to properly handle the HTML code and work with it, you'll likely need to parse it with something like [cheerio][3].

 ---